open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   corresponding resolved registries and create a mapping url to resolved registry that will be used during the resolution process to resolve the references to the imported registries (and to detect clashes between local and imported IDs if aliases are not used).
+- Weaver must be able to detect newer versions of imported registries and report them as warnings.
 - More TBD.

 Open Questions: